Jip-Hop/jailmaker/README.md

 ## Installation

-Create a new dataset called `jailmaker` with the default settings (from TrueNAS web interface).
+[Installation steps with screenshots](https://www.truenas.com/docs/scale/scaletutorials/apps/sandboxes/) are provided on the TrueNAS website.
+Start by creating a new dataset called `jailmaker` with the default settings (from TrueNAS web interface).
 Then login as the root user and download `jlmkr.py`.

 ```shell
 cd /mnt/mypool/jailmaker